 But here's where it gets science-y: in an aqueous solution, ethanol molecules form a sort of conga line with water molecules, creating what's known as polymer structures.
 At a cosy 1:1 ratio, which happens to be the case with our 70% solution, ethanol and water molecules form the most stable clusters.
 These clusters, with their massive hydrophobic exteriors, are thought to be the cell membrane's worst nightmare.

-Now, onto the Achilles' heel of ethanol sterilization—its faceplant when up against norovirus.
-To understand this, we need to talk about two types of viruses.
 On one hand, we have the likes of COVID-19 and influenza viruses, which are pretty clever in their infection strategy.
 These envelope viruses exit their host cell wrapped in a piece of the host's own membrane.
+This sneaky exit strategy helps them blend in and infect more efficiently.